arbbakbenny/AppliedAI_IrisDataset_ELU_example/README.md

 4. Run IrisClassification

 # Possible problems:
-If building NeurophFramework fails because of visrec-api.
+Building NeurophFramework can fail because of visrec-api.
 Solution is to clone and build https://github.com/JavaVisRec/visrec-api.git.
 After building it will stay in cache (on Windows OS - C:\Users\\{User}\\.m2\repository) and as such become available for building NeurophFramework.

 Another problem that might pop up is failing tests, mainly following files:
 ```